Writing, speaking, and translating the future

 Localization Workshop

-In the localization course I’ll spend a good portion of the time lecturing about what localization is and how you can be successful in the industry by understanding the processes, tools, and expectations of each of the entry level roles.
-But I am a firm believer that the industry has painted itself into a corner by accepting the role of operations within organizations.
+In the localization course, I’ll spend a good portion of the time lecturing about what localization is and how you can be successful in the industry by understanding the processes, tools, and expectations of each of the entry-level roles.
+However, I am a firm believer that the industry has painted itself into a corner by accepting the role of operations within organizations.
 So I’ll zoom out and look at the components of localization (through using WELD) that are necessary if you want to grow your role and the role of your team within the organization.
 I’ll also zoom out further to discuss the role of localization in international expansion and how it interacts with globalization and internationalization.

 Globalization Workshop

-In the globalization seminar I will depend on ADGILE to explore the reasons, processes and strategies for globalization and how these will lead to international revenue growth.
+In the globalization seminar, I will depend on ADGILE to explore the reasons, processes, and strategies for globalization and how these will lead to international revenue growth.
 The discussion will focus on how to assess your own organization and how to create a plan to improve, scale, and sustain globalization efforts at your organization.
 Each organization is different and before making a plan you need to understand the forces driving your company and the goals your company hopes to realize as they scale internationally.
 If you have data you’re willing to share please bring it.
 Though I have examples to use, it is much more valuable to discuss the challenges you are facing.
 And it is much more valuable to “see the sausage-making” process because it will help you adapt what you learn to your organization.
 Expect this workshop to be part lecture, part discussion and the percentages of each will depend on the participants.

 Next Steps?

 Gather your data- Anything you can bring will be helpful.
 If you have challenges please bring them.
 If you have failures please discuss them.
-And if you have successes please be willing to share.
+And if you have success please be willing to share.
 Mine is not the only opinion and anything you’re willing to share can help others to learn.

 Main Conference: Globalization and Corporate Governance

 I want to include information on the session at the main conference that I’ll have the honor of moderating.
 Anna Schlegel and Kristin Gutierrez have contributed a great deal to the localization industry.
-They’ve been instrumental in scaling Women in Localization, and this year Anna’s company is a diamond level sponsor of the Grace Hopper Celebration.
+They’ve been instrumental in scaling Women in Localization, and this year Anna’s company is a diamond-level sponsor of the Grace Hopper Celebration.

 In their session, Kristin will interview Anna on effective strategies to transition your localization team from operations to global strategy and why it really is a good fit.
 Anna has successfully accomplished this very difficult task at NetApp.
 The interview will highlight the crucial insights and strategies Anna has used to grow “production localization” to a C-Level strategy group guiding NetApp’s global expansion.